tpalkot/skill-sample-nodejs-trivia/Readme.md

+# Fork of the Amazon skill-sample-nodejs-trivia for Boyband Trivia

+This fork changes the format of the question input file to support explanations for the questions.
+Instead of the file being QUESTION:ANSWER there are now individual keys for question, answers, and explanations.
+The checked in input file is also customized with boyband trivia thanks to my loving wife.

+Below is the original ReadMe:

 # Step-by-Step Guide to Build a Trivia Skill

 The template leverages [AWS Lambda](https://aws.amazon.com/lambda/), the [Alexa Skills Kit (ASK)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit), and the [ASK SDK](https://developer.amazon.com/public/community/post/Tx213D2XQIYH864/Announcing-the-Alexa-Skills-Kit-for-Node-js), while providing the business logic, multiple language support, use cases, error handling and help functions for your skill.
 You just need to come up with a content idea (like "Santa Claus Trivia"), plug in your content and edit the sample provided (we walk you through how it’s done).
 It's a valuable way to quickly learn the end-to-end process for building and publishing an Alexa skill.